 one," he once admitted.
 "I am not a great painter."

 Churchill's efforts to bring an end to the first phase of the Cold War by a summit conference between himself, Eisenhower and Stalin (1952-55) turned out to be fruitless.
 He resigned from the prime minister's office in 1955 and was succeeded by Anthony Eden.
 A few year earlier, he had suffered a paralytic stroke, and Lord Moran, his physician, gave him some stimulant, perhaps amphetamine.
 It is possible that Churchill took drugs, "Dr. Moran's green pills", before important political meetings.
 In general, his diet was not healthy – he was overweight, he avoided any physical exercise whatsoever, and his servants helped him to dress and undress.
 After retirement Churchill published the monumental A History of the English-Speaking Peoples (1956-58), which mostly dealt with politics and war.
 At Westerham, Kent, Churchill concentrated in painting, masonry, and horse racing.
 He frequently dictated letters to his secretaries half-dressed and often roamed around his rooms at Chartwell nude when he awoke.
 During this last period of his life, when he was not in the center of political power, he had bouts of depression.

 "I am ready to meet my Maker," Churchill said on his 75th birthday.
 "Whether my Maker is prepared for the ordeal of meeting me is another matter."
 Churchill died on January 24, 1965, after suffering cerebral thrombosis.
-Later historians have been critical of Churchill's actions and relationships with world leaders.
+It has been said that Churchill's favorite cat, named Jock, was lying on his bed when he died.
+Jock died nine years later.
+Historians have been critical of Churchill's actions and relationships with world leaders.
 The opening of British government files in the 1980s brought new material into daylight, but t he conviction that Churchill was among the most important men in modern history have remained unchanged.